tarza17/PyMOODENG/docs/source/features.rst

 Features
 =========================

-Currently implemented features:
+The current working features, that can be used:

-- Simulation of a system with multiple bodies
+- Ability to define custom planetary systems and celestial bodies
-- Creation of custom bodies
+- Simple visualization tools for simulation results

-Planned features include:
+Other features, that are in developement:

-- Support for orbital mechanics calculations
+- Support for  orbital mechanics calculations (Code implmeneted, but does not work properly with dynamic plotting)
-- Support for a rudimentary fuel calculation system
+- Support of  a rudementary fuel calualtion system (Reliant on orbital mechanics calculations)
-- Ability to define custom planetary systems and celestial bodies  via imports
+- True gravitational attraction calculations, and representation
-- Many more features that may appear as bugs, but are actually features
+- Many more features, that my appear as bugs, but are actually features
-- A lot of bugs that are not features
+- A lot of bugs, that are not features